mozman/ezdxf/docs/source/addons/drawing.rst

 This add-on provides the functionality to render a DXF document to produce a rasterized or vector-graphic image which can be saved to a file or viewed interactively depending on the backend being used.

-The module provides two scripts which can be run to save rendered images to files or view an interactive visualisation
+The module provides two example scripts in the folder ``examples/addons/drawing`` which can be run to save rendered images to files or view an interactive visualisation

 .. code-block::